 Here’s a fictitious example of how I might use cognitive behavioral therapy for social anxiety:

-Sarah is a 28-year-old woman who experiences intense anxiety in group situations, particularly at work meetings and informal gatherings.
+Sarah is a 28-year-old woman who experiences intense fear in group situations, particularly at work meetings and informal gatherings.
 She often worries about being judged by others and feels extremely self-conscious.
 As a result, she avoids many situations, which affects her professional and personal life.

 CBT for Social Anxiety Process

-Psychoeducation About CBT for Social Phobia
+Psychoeducation About CBT for Social Anxiety

 Cognitive Restructuring

 Sarah identifies specific negative thoughts in group situations, such as “Everyone will think I’m stupid” or “I will embarrass myself.”
 I help Sarah challenge these thoughts by examining the evidence for and against them.
-For example, she might ask herself, “What evidence do I have that people will think I’m stupid?” and “What are alternative explanations for their reactions?”
-In our session, Sarah practices generating more balanced and realistic thoughts, such as “It’s okay to make mistakes; everyone does” and “People are likely focused on their own concerns, not just on me.”
+For example, she might ask herself, “What evidence do I have that people will think I’m stupid?” and “What alternative explanations are there for their reactions?”
+In our session, Sarah practices generating more balanced and realistic thoughts, such as “It’s okay to make mistakes; everyone does,” and “People are likely focused on their own concerns, not just on me.”

-CBT for Social Anxiety Behavioral Experiments
+CBT for Social Anxiety: Behavioral Experiments

 As an adjunct to this step, Sarah learns relaxation techniques, such as deep breathing or progressive muscle relaxation, to help manage physical symptoms of anxiety.